PowerShell/DscResources/CommunityAgenda.md

 For this call, we will be focusing on the DSC Resource Kit overall as well as the new plans for experimental High Quality Resource Modules (HQRMs).

+Comments, questions, and feedback about the call can be submitted in issue [#146](https://github.com/PowerShell/DscResources/issues/146).

 #### How to Join
 You can access the call through Skype or by phone here:
 [Join online meeting](https://join.microsoft.com/meet/kakeim/T6UIT4BH)